The Unlikely Response to an Existential Threat

 The Amazing Double Meaning

 “Out of the mouths of babes and infants you have founded a bulwark because of your foes, to silence the enemy and the avenger” (Psalm 8:2).
 This verse, quoted later by Jesus, contains a fascinating play on words.
 The word עֹז (ʽOz) – translated as “bulwark” here – has the primary meaning of strength and valor, with a secondary meaning of praise.
-This one Hebrew word captures the essence of the entire story of the army that won by singing.
+When the Levite singers praised the Lord, they silenced their enemies!
+The more they praised the Lord, the stronger they became.

 Explore the Incredible world of the Bible